jaisondavid-m/hackathon-project/README.md

 ---

-## 🛡️ Our Solution: How PCDP 4.0 Solves Attendance Exploits
+## 🛡️ Our Solution: How it Solves Attendance Exploits

-PCDP 4.0 solves the proxy problem by enforcing **Double-Lock Verification** using location boundaries and local WiFi connections.
+This system solves the proxy problem by enforcing **Double-Lock Verification** using location boundaries, local WiFi connections, and request security mechanisms.

 ### 1. Hybrid "OR" Verification
 To successfully submit an attendance code, the system validates the student using two independent checks. **If either validation is successful, attendance is marked:**